-A course syllabus should minimally convey to students course topics and learning goals, how course-learning resources are available, how assessments are conducted, expectations of students enrolled in the course, the number of credits awarded and how they can be achieved, and information about the course instructor(s).
+A course syllabus should minimally convey to students course topics and learning goals, how course-learning resources are available, how students are evaluated and graded, expectations of students enrolled in the course, information about course content and depth, information about learning resources and textbooks, the number of credits awarded and how they can be achieved, and information about the course instructor(s).
 In essence, it conveys course expectations, serves as a durable record of the learning experience and is a tool to support student learning.
-Every course should have a syllabus.
+The syllabus is in English.

 Information to Include on Every UW-Madison Syllabus

 For a complete set of syllabi recommendations, including required syllabus elements, please download and review this syllabus template.
 An auto-fill template will be available through Canvas course sites soon.
 For more details, please see this KnowledgeBase document.

 Starting in spring 2018, three elements need to be included on all course syllabi that may not have been routinely included before now:

 - Course learning outcomes – Course learning outcomes are statements about the knowledge and skills that students are expected to know, be able to do, or value by the end of the course.
 Include the course learning outcomes that have been previously approved in the course proposal.
 Please distinguish learning outcomes for undergraduate vs. graduate vs. variable credit activity.
 Find guidance on how to write learning outcomes.

 - Number of credits associated with the course – The number of credits associated with each course can be found at guide.wisc.edu/courses.